adnelson/requery/README.md

 Planned upcoming work includes:

 * Improving the abstraction of the database backend to provide an ergonomic interface, make it easy to extend, and avoid code duplication between different DBs.
+* A richer set of tools for composing database actions.
+For example, making it easy to insert objects which are stored across multiple tables.
 * A test suite.
 Query generation, object encoding/decoding, SQL rendering (per DB), and query execution (per DB) should all be backed by tests.
 * `DELETE FROM` queries.
-* `CREATE VIEW`.
-* A richer set of tools for composing database actions.
-For example, making it easy to insert objects which are stored across multiple tables.
 * Pretty-printing of rendered SQL.
 * Error handling for when queries fail.